Considering a job at Starbucks?

 How much do Starbucks baristas make?

-How much an employee of any company, including Starbucks, makes is highly dependent on the geographical area in which they live.
+The salary of an employee of any company, including Starbucks, is highly dependent on the geographical area in which they live.

 Every state has its wages, taxes, and so on.
-To top it all off, in some places, tipped employees take home a ton of cash.
-In other places, they take home practically nothing.
+To top it all off, tipped employees take home a ton of cash in some places, and practically nothing in other places.

-We first have to look at gross pay versus net pay.
-We won’t look at tips quite yet because we want to have a base hourly rate first.
+We first have to compare gross pay to net pay.
+We won’t look at tips quite yet because we want to establish a base hourly rate.

-Since where you live matters, there’s no way to say something like, “All Starbucks baristas make $___ hourly.”
-You have to consider state rules, taxes and average things out.
+Since where you live matters, you cannot say, “All Starbucks baristas make $___ hourly.”
+You have to consider state rules and taxes and average things out.

 So, let’s start with taxes.